rsdoiel/antenna/archives/2025/socal_north_2025.09.md

 date: 2025-03-07, updated: 2025-03-07, from: The LAist

-Huntington Beach City Councilmember Tony Strickland looks likely to win more than 50% of the vote, removing the need for a runoff in the O.C. and L.A.
+Huntington Beach City Councilmember Tony Strickland won more than 50% of the vote, removing the need for a runoff in the O.C. and L.A.
 County state Senate race.

 <br>